 In 1996, while living in Saratoga, Ruggiero released his debut album, Another Cold Day in June, under the production of Tony Perrino.
 This contemplative album details short stories from Ruggiero’s childhood in Schenectady, New York, inviting both tears and smiles from listeners.
 Radio stations across New York and New Jersey played such popular hits as the title cut “Another Cold Day in June” from this favorably-reviewed album.

-Ruggiero’s second album hit the stores in 2000.
-Shed some light could be heard on top-40 and Americana radio stations across the country.
-Under the production of Scottie McPherson and Tony Perrino, Ruggiero collaborated with Tommy Byrnes, Billy Joel’s band director; and Mindy Jostyn from John Mellencamp’s band to create this popular album.
+Ruggiero’s second album hit the stores in 2002 Shed some light could be heard on top-40 and Americana radio stations across the country.
+Under the production of Marcus accompanied by Scottie McPherson and Tony Perrino, Ruggiero collaborated with Tommy Byrnes, Billy Joel’s band director; and Mindy Jostyn from John Mellencamp’s band to create this popular album.
 Included on this LP were the best of the capital region Joe Mele on elec guitar, Brien Mellick on percussion, Tony Perrino On Hammond B-3 and several others sitting in..